dnanexus/dxCompiler/doc/ExpertOptions.md

 ```console
 $ dx run files -f test/files_input.dx.json
 ```

+#### Directories

+Both CWL and the development version of WDL have a `Directory` data type.
+Although DNAnexus does not treat folders as first-class objects, dxCompiler does support `Directory`-typed inputs and outputs, with some caveats.

+A folder within a DNAnexus project can be represented as a URI of the following form: `dx://project-xxx:/path/to/folder/`.
+This can be specified in a standard WDL JSON input file as:
+    ```json
+    {
+      "mytask.dir": "dx://project-xxx:/path/to/folder/"
+    }
+    ```
+    which, when passed to dxCompiler using the `-input` option, is transformed into the following DNAnexus JSON input file:
+    ```json
+    {
+      "dir": {
+        "___": {
+          "type": "Folder",
+          "uri": "dx://project-xxx:/path/to/folder/"
+        }
+      }
+    }
+    ```

+The WDL specification states that a `Directory` input is to be treated as a snapshot of the directory at the time the job is executed.
+While this is generally true in the dxCompiler implementation, there is one important caveat: `Directory` inputs marked as streaming will update their local contents on the worker to remain in sync with the remote DNAnexus project, which can lead to non-deterministic behavior.
+There are two possible solutions:
+    * Do not mark `Directory`-type inputs as streaming if there is a possibility the folder specified as input will be modified during the course of task execution.
+    * Enact policies and practices to prevent modification of folders that will be used as input to a task that uses streaming.

+A second important caveat, which results from the fact that folders are not treated as first-class objects by DNAnexus, is that, if [job reuse](#job-reuse) is enabled, a job that is run with the same folder input as a previous job (and all other inputs the same) will reuse the previous job regardless of whether the contents of the folder have changed.
+There are three possible solutions:
+    * Disable job reuse when running executables with `Directory`-type inputs.
+    * Enact policies and practices to prevent modification of folders that will be used as input to a task when job reuse is enabled.
+    * If you are using CWL, you may specify the folder listing in your input file.
+A job will only be reused if both the folder and the listing are identical.
+The ordering of the listing is taken into consideration when making the comparison, so the listing must be generated deterministically.
+The default behavior of dxCompiler when using the `-input` option is to generate input files with full listings for all directories, unless the `-noListings` option is specified.
+An example of a folder with a listing is:
+    ```json
+    {
+      "mytask.dir": {
+        "___": {
+          "type": "Folder",
+          "uri": "dx://project-xxx:/path/to/folder/",
+          "listing": [
+            {
+              "$dnanexus_link": {
+                "id": "file-xxx",
+                "project": "project-xxx"
+              },
+              "___": {
+                 "type": "Folder",
+                 "uri": "dx://project-xxx:/path/to/folder/subfolder/",
+                 "listing": ...
+              }
+          ]
+        }
+      }
+    }
+    ```

+### Defaults

 The `-defaults` option is similar to `-inputs`.
 It takes a JSON file with key-value pairs, and compiles them as defaults into the workflow.
 If the `files.wdl` worklow is compiled with